wilkox/SCSA-Cookie-Cleaner/README.md

 3. The extension will:
    - Find any open tabs for SCSA domains
    - Clear authentication cookies from both domains
-   - Automatically refresh any open SCSA tabs
+   - Automatically redirect any open SCSA tabs to the main login page (https://hp.scriptcheck.sa.gov.au/home)
    - Show you a summary of what was done
-4. Your SCSA tabs will reload with fresh authentication state - try logging in again!
+4. Your SCSA tabs will now be on the fresh login page - try logging in again!

 ## What it does